 G8 transparency: UK and France join the Extractive Industries Transparency Initiative

-- Department for Business, Innovation & Skills, Department for International Development, Prime Minister's Office, 10 Downing Street, The Rt Hon Dr Vince Cable, The Rt Hon David Cameron MP, The Rt Hon Justine Greening MP, and Jo Swinson
+- Department for Business, Innovation & Skills, Department for International Development, Prime Minister's Office, 10 Downing Street, The Rt Hon Dr Vince Cable, The Rt Hon David Cameron, The Rt Hon Justine Greening, and Jo Swinson

 - Part of: